buildbot/buildbot/master/docs/manual/configuration/www.rst

 ``custom_templates_dir``
-    This directory will be parsed for custom angularJS templates to replace the one of the original website templates. if the directory string is relative, it will be joined to the master's basedir.
+    This directory will be parsed for custom angularJS templates to replace the one of the original website templates.
+    You can use this to slightly customize buildbot look for your project, but to add any logic, you will need to create a full-blown plugin. if the directory string is relative, it will be joined to the master's basedir.
+    Buildbot uses the jade file format natively (which has been renamed 'pug' in the nodejs ecosystem), but you can also use html format if you prefer.

-    Either ``*.jade`` files or ``*.html`` files can be used, and will be used to override ``views/<filename>.html`` templates in the angularjs templateCache.
+    Either ``*.jade`` files or ``*.html`` files can be used, and will be used to override templates with the same name in the UI.
-    Unlike with the regular nodejs based angularjs build system, Python only jade interpreter is used to parse the jade templates.
+    On the regular nodejs UI build system, we use nodejs's pug module to compile jade into html.
+    For custom_templates, we use the pyjade interpreter to parse the jade templates, before sending them to the UI.
     ``pip install pyjade`` is be required to use jade templates.
-    You can also override plugin's directives, but they have to be in another directory.
+    You can also override plugin's directives, but they have to be in another directory, corresponding to the plugin's name in its ``package.json``.
+    For example:

     .. code-block:: none

         # replace the template whose source is in:
         # www/base/src/app/builders/build/build.tpl.jade
-        build.jade
+        build.jade  # here we use a jade (aka pug) file

         # replace the template whose source is in
-        # www/console_view/src/module/view/builders-header/buildersheader.tpl.jade
+        # www/console_view/src/module/view/builders-header/console.tpl.jade
-        console_view/buildersheader.html
+        console_view/console.html  # here we use html format

-    Known differences between nodejs jade and pyjade:
+    Known differences between nodejs's pug and pyjade:

         * quotes in attributes are not quoted. https://github.com/syrusakbary/pyjade/issues/132 This means you should use double quotes for attributes e.g: ``tr(ng-repeat="br in buildrequests | orderBy:'-submitted_at'")``